openhab/openhab-docs/configuration/rules-blockly-timers-and-delays.md

 ### Timer is Active
 ![timer-is-active](images/blockly/blockly-timer-is-active.png)

-*Function:* returns `true` if the timer itself is currently counting down, and the code within the timer will be executed as scheduled.
+*Function:* returns `true` if the timer itself is currently counting down, and the code within the timer will be eventually executed as scheduled.
 This block will return `false` if the timer doesn't exist, has been cancelled, or has already finished.

 ### Timer is Running

 ![timer-is-running](images/blockly/blockly-timer-is-running.png)
 *Function*: returns `true` if the code *within the timer block* is currently running - i.e. the countdown has finished, and the code within the timer block is currently executing.
+This event will usually only last a few milliseconds, and you’d be (un)lucky to catch it when your rule retriggers.

 ### Timer has terminated